Let’s dream up a scenario of the world’s best magical “Car Fund”.

 Why would Dominic share the gains with investors and not acquire all the watches himself?

 Dominic did try!
 But he’s not a squillionaire.
-It got to the stage that he could not take all the investment-grade watches himself as an individual; and so he invited his friends to start making money as well!
+It got to the stage that he could not take all the investment-grade watches himself as an individual; and so he invited his friends to join the club!
 This eventually grew into the idea of getting friends to invest in watches, wear them, and sell them for more.
-You’re now investing in a tried-and-tested system where the guinea pig has been Dominic and his friends first.
-We’re in this together.
+You’re now going into a tried-and-tested system – Dominic would not ask you to do something that he did not do himself!

-Just a few days!
-This cuts down on any issues of trust and creates complete transparency with little or no waiting time from the get-go.
-If your investment amount is in the high double-digit to triple-digit millions, please contact us by email to get a timeline.
+It can be just a few days!
+This cuts down on any issues of trust and creates maximum transparency with little or no waiting time from the get-go.
+If your amount is in the high double-digit to triple-digit millions, please contact us by email to get a timeline.

 Let’s say that if you expected a 20% annualized return on your investment, you would be happy with WatchFund.
 No hard lock-down period or annual fees too!

-What is the worst performing portfolio you have ever assembled?
+What is the worst performing collection you have ever assembled?

-Our worst performing portfolio returned a gain of 11% annualized.
-This was a one-off – all other portfolios did better.
+Our worst performing collection did 11% annualized.
+This was a one-off – all others did better.

-What is the best performing portfolio you have ever assembled?
+What is the best performing collection you have ever assembled?

-We had a portfolio that gave our investor a net gain of 216% annualized.
+We had a piece that our client gained 216% annualized.
 However we would ask an investor not to expect our lowest and highest returns – these are anomalies and we would be quite surprised if we got these results again.
 Come into this expecting 20% and we’ll all be happy.

 What happens if I receive an offer of profit from WatchFund but I don't feel like selling my watches for whatever reason?

-WatchFund gives the investor 2 options to sell at a net profit – the first offer may be rejected for free but the second offer must be accepted or a 10% close-out fee (based on the investor’s purchase price) will be levied.
-The good-karma business model of WatchFund means we make most of our fees when the investors profit (no annual, membership, subscription fees) – so this system has to be instituted to avoid the situation of the investors holding onto the watches for unlimited periods of time
+WatchFund gives you 2 options to sell at a net profit – the first offer may be rejected for free but the second offer must be accepted or a 10% close-out fee (based on the investor’s purchase price) will be levied.
+The good-karma business model of WatchFund means we make most of our fees when the clients profit (no annual, membership, subscription fees) – so this system has to be instituted to avoid the situation of the investors holding onto the watches for despite any number of offers of sale.

-What happens if the investor damages a watch / wants to keep it forever / give it away / sell it?
+What happens if I damage a watch / want to keep it forever / give it away / sell it myself?

-What happens during World War 3, the worst recession in 200 years, and other doomsday scenarios?
+What happens during World War 3, the worst recession in decades, and other doomsday scenarios?

 Let’s compare various investment systems here:

-3. WatchFund – you’re holding onto watches from companies sometimes hundreds of years old and these watches retail at $500,000 or more 🙂 You’ve now just been holding onto a greater, more important collection for the next generation.
+3. WatchFund – you’re holding onto watches from companies sometimes hundreds of years old and these watches could retail at $4,000,000!
+You’ve now just been holding onto a greater, more important collection for the next generation.
 You could also just wait the recession out and sell later.

 I don't like watches, I've never been a collector, I use my mobile phone to tell the time, I wear a Casio / Apple watch.

 Wonderful.
 You’re like many of our clients.
 Like the watch industry – you’re going to love us even more.
 If you’re a watch lover, enthusiast, hardcore collector – you should really just go watch shopping with your heart and enjoy the hunt.
 You’ll lose a lot of money – but that shouldn’t bother you in the same way you don’t expect your clothes to sell for more after you’ve worn them right?
-You can also join the huge, growing group of guys that buy from us so that our investors can exit with profits 🙂 WatchFund is a group of individuals who are financially savvy – and looking for alternatives and potentially make money from a product that gives them the comfort and trust of “touch and feel” from day one.
-There’s nothing else like this.
-Just ask yourself whether you’d rather be holding onto a piece of paper or an important collection of hand-crafted mechanical masterpieces made by master watchmakers.
+You can also join the huge, growing group of people that buy from us so that people who like money more than watches can exit with profits!
+WatchFund is a group of individuals who are financially experienced and astute –looking for alternatives to potentially make money with a product that gives them the comfort and trust of “touch and feel” from day one.
+There’s nothing else in the world like watches.
+Just ask yourself whether you’d rather be holding onto a piece of paper or an important collection of verifiable hand-crafted mechanical masterpieces made by master watchmakers.

-Remember this though: Especially if you’re a person with a lot of investable cash – there’s really nothing else on your body you can spend serious amounts of money on, let alone invest in.
+As a group of hundreds of years of collective experience to you: If you’re a person sitting on a lot of cash – there’s really nothing else on your body you can spend serious amounts of money on.
 Sooner or later, whether you like watches or not – you’re going to be buying watches.
-It could be for yourself, your spouse, your children, your business partners… but why buy a $100,000 watch that will cost you $100,000 and will lose you money when you can buy a $200,000 watch for $100,000 that could make you money?
+It could be for yourself, your spouse, your children, your business partners… but why buy a $500,000 watch that will cost you $500,000 and will lose you money when you can buy a $1,000,000 watch for $500,000 that could make you money?
 WatchFund.

 Are you regulated by the Monetary Authority, etc?

 Nope but we’re even better – we’re regulated by YOU.
 Typical funds need regulation largely because the way they use investors’ funds are quite opaque, and also investors are holding onto a piece of paper the whole time.
-With us, the investors are holding onto their entire purchase of watches from day one, and they can even call up the watch boutiques to check the prices!
+With us, you are holding onto to your entire purchase of watches from day one, and you can even call up the watch boutiques to check the prices!

 You're not really a fund per se right?

 Yes we’re actually much, much more than that.
-In a typical fund structure, investors aren’t able to hold any of the watches, and they definitely won’t be able to wear the entire portfolio!
-Performance for typical funds of this nature is also based largely on valuation – whereas our model is based entirely on actual selling price of your pieces.
-This special “private individual account” enables us to give our clients the highest possible degree of trust and transparency.
+In a typical fund structure, investors aren’t able to hold any of the watches, and they definitely won’t be able to use and enjoy the entire portfolio!
+Performance for typical funds of this nature is also based largely on valuation – whereas this is based entirely on actual offers of sale.
+This one-of-a-kind “private individual managed account” watch system enables us to give our clients the highest possible degree of trust and transparency.

 I'm interested in knowing the macro and the long term - how big can WatchFund grow?

-When one party is not happy – it’s over for all of us.
-In that sense, we’re a bit of a “limited edition” ourselves – once we cannot deploy your additional new funds comfortably, we’ll reject your funds and you’ll have to wait for a current investor to leave.
-The amount we could deploy for an investor changes from week to week – please contact us to get an idea of how much we can handle currently.
+When one party is not happy – we might have to stop fresh funds.
+In that sense, we’re a bit of a “limited edition” ourselves.
+If we cannot use your additional new funds comfortably, we’ll reject your funds and you’ll have to wait for space to open up.
+The amount we could buy changes from week to week – please contact us to get an idea of how much we can handle currently.

 Is there a moral angle to this?
-I find buying six-digit price tag watches wrong.
+I find buying watches with six and seven digit price tags watches wrong.

 The sustainability angle is equally important though:-